thecarlhall/paxweb-344/README.md

 Run `mvn install` in the same directory as this file and that will take care of the artifacts created to test this.

-This work is based on the following patch to Pax Web.
-Apply this to the master branch (3.0.0-SNAPSHOT) and perform a build to get updated artifacts before running Pax Runner.
+This work is based on the following patch for Pax Web.
+This has already been applied to the master branch (3.0.0-SNAPSHOT).

 ```diff
 --- a/pax-web-spi/src/main/java/org/ops4j/pax/web/service/spi/model/ServerModel.java